kiringodhwani/RustCheatSheet/README.md

 4. Double-check the metadata, which is located in cargo.toml.

     - **name**: when you develop locally the name doesn’t matter, but when you publish to crates.io, the **name must be unique**.
-So, go to crates.io, and check if your desired name has already been taken. <ins>SO, in our example</ins>, I changed the name from "my_crate" to "kirin_art"s.
+So, go to crates.io, and check if your desired name has already been taken. <ins>SO, in our example</ins>, I changed the name from "my_crate" to "kirin_art".

     - **Add description and license**